 Beginning in 2014 CIDA requires all interior design programs to provide “information to the public regarding student achievement, including aggregate data addressing attrition and retention, graduation rates, job placement rates and acceptance to graduate programs”.
 Philadelphia University collects and updates this information annually.

-Job Placement: 97% of the interior design students who graduated in May 2014 and responded to our survey (85% response rate) were employed in the field by February 2015.
+Job Placement: 100% of the interior design students who graduated in May 2014 and responded to our survey (85% response rate) were employed in the field by February 2015.

-Graduate School: No interior design students who graduated May 2014 and responded to our survey (85% response rate) had applied to graduate school from the May 2013 graduating class, as of February 2014.
+Graduate School: No interior design students who graduated May 2014 and responded to our survey (85% response rate) had applied to graduate school as of February 2015.

 Graduation rate averaged over four entering freshman classes of interior design students, using the U.S. Department of Education guidelines for 6-year graduation rates.

-(This is only the entering interior design freshman that stayed in the major through graduation.
+(This is only the students who entered as interior design majors as freshman.
 Many students transfer into interior design from inside and outside the university, which is not included in the above “Graduation Rate”.
 For overall graduation or transfer of entering interior design students, including those who switch majors, see “Success Rate” below.)